 Reduce blue light exposure 2 hours before bed.

-Create a relaxing bedtime routine: such as taking a relaxing Epsom salt bath, playing soft music, diffusing lavender, and reading.
+Create a relaxing bedtime routine: such as taking a relaxing bath, playing soft music, diffusing lavender, and reading.

 Avoid heavy meals and caffeine a few hours before going to sleep.